pytest-dev/pytest-bdd/README.rst

 Refuse combining scenario outline and pytest parametrization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The significant downside of combining scenario outline and pytest parametrization approach was inability to see the test table from the feature file.
+The significant downside of combining scenario outline and pytest parametrization approach was an inability to see the test table from the feature file.